 - Do I need a checking or savings account?
 You can use a savings account to store money for the long term and a checking account to deposit and spend the money they’ll need to pay immediate bills and expenses.

 - Is my debit card for my checking or savings account?
 You can use your Visa® debit card for both your checking and your savings account.
 At the ATM you can select the account you want to interact with and swipe your card for checking or enter your pin for savings at the counter.

 - How can I check my savings and checking balance?
-You can check your account balance online using TDECU digital banking, using Maxine telephone banking, or at any TDECU Member Center or ATM.
+You can check your account balance online using TDECU digital banking, using our telephone banking system, or at any TDECU Member Center or ATM.

 - What is the minimum balance for a TDECU checking and savings account?
 The minimum balance for a TDECU main share savings account is $5 and the minimum balance for a checking account is $1.

 - How much money should I keep in my savings and checking accounts?
 You should keep three months of expenses in your savings account as an emergency fund and at least one month of expenses in your checking account for unexpended spending.

 - What amount is my TDECU checking and savings accounts insured for?
 All TDECU checking and savings accounts are insured up to $250,000 by the National Credit Union Administration (NCUA).

 TDECU offers all of these things.
 We do more than just appreciate your business, as the fourth-largest credit union in Texas, we remain committed to offering unwavering service to each and every one of our Members.
 Our deposit accounts are a natural extension of our commitment to members across our entire range of financial offerings: mortgage and car loans, checking and savings accounts, credit cards, business line of credits, investment services, and more.
 When people sign up as TDECU Members, we’re with them through all of life’s stages, offering both best-in-class customer service and Member care.